richardschoen/MonoOniSamples/README.md

 **MonoDirList** - Sample of crawling IBM i IFS directory tree to list all objects in selected subdirectory and children to an IFS file and OUTFILE PF.<br>
 https://github.com/richardschoen/MonoOniSamples/tree/master/MonoDirList/MonoDirList

-**MonoMailSend** - Sample of sending email from an IBM i system using the Mailkit/Mimekit mail API which can be used to create text and html email messages.
-Send directly via Office365, Gmail or any other SMTP server.<br>
+**MonoMailSend** -  This is a production ready mail sender command for sending email from an IBM i system using the Mailkit/Mimekit mail API which can be used to create text and html email messages.
+Send directly via Office365, Gmail or any other secure or unsecure SMTP server.<br>
 https://github.com/richardschoen/MonoOniSamples/tree/master/MonoMailSend/MonoMailSend

 **Installing Samples in IFS Using Git**<br>